jwiggi18/HistoryOfEarth/README.md

 .
 The sed command is to fix an issue with the page title not rendering properly.

+Brian O'Meara (bomeara) is the primary author of the map visualizations and code for the trees comes from Dave Bapst's (dwbapst) paleotree (https://github.com/dwbapst/paleotree).

+The site is currently undergoing an overhaul to make it more useful to our partner teachers.
+Among other improvements each period will have its own page and videos will be embedded.

-To see the website in action, go to https://jwiggi18.github.io/HistoryOfEarth/
+To see the website in action, go to historyofearth.net